Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Summary and conclusions

 \begin{itemize}

-\item We start establishing the theoretical foundations of ARF-kSZ tomography in \S\ref{sec:theory} and \ref{sec:foundations}.
-This technique consists of extracting the kSZ effect from the cross-correlation of sky maps of angular redshift fluctuations, which encode precise information about the cosmic density and velocity fields, and CMB maps high-pass filtered using aperture photometry.
-Then, we resort to cosmological simulation to gain further insight into ARF-kSZ tomography in \S\ref{sec:thsim}.

-\item In \S\ref{sec:resobv}, we carry out a tomographic study of the kSZ effect from $z=0$ to 5 using ARF-kSZ tomography.
-To do so, we cross-correlate foreground-cleaned CMB maps publicly released by the \Planck collaboration and ARF maps generated using galaxies and quasars from the 6dF Galaxy Survey and the Sloan Digital Sky Survey.
-Remarkably, ARF-kSZ tomography results in a $>10\sigma$ detection of the kSZ effect across this redshift range.
+\item In \S\ref{sec:theory} and \ref{sec:foundations}, we derive the dependence of the cross-correlation of ARF and the kSZ effect on cosmology to first order in perturbation theory.
+Then, we use $N$-body simulations to quantify the precision of our derivations in \S\ref{sec:thsim}, finding that theory and simulations agree to within 5\% across the scales of interest.

+\item In \S\ref{sec:resobv}, we produce angular redshift fluctuations and high-pass filtered \Planck maps at 16 different redshifts between $z=0$ and 5 using 6dF galaxies, BOSS galaxies, and SDSS quasars as tracers, and then we cross-correlate these maps to extract kSZ measurements.
+Remarkably, we detect significant for a wide range of redshifts and filter apertures, yielding a $11\sigma$ detection of the kSZ effect.

-\item In \S\ref{sec:gprop}, we resort to measurements of the kSZ optical depth to set constraints on the properties of gas responsible for the kSZ effect.
-In Fig.~\ref{fig:overdensity}, we show that more than 90\% of this gas resides outside haloes and that its average density ranges from 10 to 250 times the cosmic average, which is the density of baryons in filaments and sheets according to cosmological hydrodynamical simulations.
-Taken together, these results let us conclude that ARF-kSZ tomography is mostly sensitive to IGM gas.
+\item In \S\ref{sec:gprop}, we leverage kSZ measurements to set constraints on the location, density, and abundance of gas inducing the kSZ effect.
+In Fig.~\ref{fig:overdensity}, we show that more than 99\% of kSZ gas resides outside haloes and that the density of this gas ranges from 10 to 250 times the cosmic average, which is in agreement the density of the gas in filaments and sheets according to hydrodynamical simulations.
+Then, in Fig.~\ref{fig:baryons} we show that our kSZ measurements are compatible with detecting 50\% of cosmic baryons.
+Taken together, these findings indicate that ARF-kSZ tomography provides a nearly complete census of intergalactic gas from $z=0$ to 5. \end{itemize}

-\item In \S\ref{sub:gprop_abundance}, we conduct a baryonic census from $z\simeq0$ to 5 using results from ARF-kSZ tomography, finding that this technique is sensitive to approximately half of the baryons in the Universe. \end{itemize}

-Throughout this work, we do not let vary cosmological parameters when extracting the kSZ optical depth; this is because the precision of our measurements is not high enough for cosmological studies.
-On the other hand, future CMB experiments like CMB-S4 and galaxy surveys such as DESI, Euclid, J-PAS, SPHEREx, and WFIRST will deliver precise datasets with which we envision setting constraints on cosmological parameters using ARF-kSZ tomography.
-These constraints will be very reliable owing to the robustness of this technique against systematics and because the cosmological information encoded in ARF-kSZ tomography resides mostly on large and well-understood scales.
+Throughout this work, we extract kSZ measurements while holding fixed cosmological parameters due to the modest signal-to-noise of the cross-correlation of ARF and filtered CMB maps.
+Nonetheless, upcoming CMB experiments like CMB-S4 and galaxy surveys such as DESI, Euclid, J-PAS, SPHEREx, and WFIRST will deliver much preciser observations, which opens the door to set constraints on cosmology using ARF-kSZ tomography.
+It is important to note that these constraints will be very reliable due to the robustness of ARF-kSZ tomography against systematics (see \S\ref{sec:robustness}) and because this observable only extracts information from linear, well-understood scales.